 The second “Union for the Mediterranean Regional Forum.
-Mediterranean in Action: Youth for Stability and Development” will be held next 23 and 24 January 2017 at the Palau de Pedralbes in Barcelona.
+Mediterranean in Action: Youth for Stability and Development” was held on 23 and 24 January 2017 at the Palau de Pedralbes in Barcelona.

 For updates on the UfM Regional Forum in Social Media please check under: #UfMRegForum